 Fusuma are vertical rectangular panels that can slide from side to side to redefine spaces within a room or act as doors.

-Historically, fusuma were painted, often with scenes from nature, such as mountains, forests or animals.
-Today, many feature fans, autumn leaves, cherry blossoms, trees, or geometric graphics.
+Historically, fusuma were painted, often with natural scenes, such as mountains, forests, or animals.
+Many feature fans, autumn leaves, cherry blossoms, trees, or geometric graphics today.

 Engawa – veranda or open corridor